harshraj22/CSE_HUB/README.md

 * updation of table for problems upon adding solution by the user(successful/total submissions), ie. each problem stores count of AC/ WA to itself
 * adding predefined tags to problems
 * We've got a discussion forum with comments functioning !!
+* User can now edit profile !! (but currently we don't store anything editable)
+* Now user can see/download all submited codes.
+How cool is that !!

 ##### What lacks ?

 * Only mode of submission is through file upload
 * No work is done for creating a contest
 * frontend for various pages
-* Display all solutions by a user and for a question
-* Editing of: profile/ problem/ added testcase
+* Editing of: problem/ added testcase
 * User registration (signUp)

 ##### Mapped urls :